 Make your first folds – “triangular house fold”

 Fold your rectangle in half (across the shorter middle).
+(So take the bottom edge and fold it up to the top point).

 Take the right side, fold in half length wise, to create a central crease.